 Wednesday, June 22 marks one year since the College of Law relocated from the Urban Life Building on Decatur Street to an award-winning, state-of-the-art structure at 85 Park Place in the heart of downtown Atlanta.
-Since the move, the college has garnered a litany of achievements,… more »
+Since the move, the college has garnered a litany… more »

 On June 14, the South Atlantic Chapter of the Construction Management Association of America awarded McCarthy Building Companies Inc. for its work on 85 Park Place, the new home of Georgia State University College of Law.
 The company received a Project Achievement Award in the Public Building-New Construction category.

 Starting Friday, April 22, and continuing through 5 p.m.
 Thursday, May 12, the College of Law’s building, 85 Park Place, will be closed for final exams to the general public and students not registered in a College of Law course.

 During this time, Georgia State faculty and staff will be able to access the building… more »

 AFTER YEARS OF DREAMING AND WORKING to build 85 Park Place, we can finally say well done and welcome home.
 With the ribbon-cutting ceremony on Sept.
 8, we officially opened this new, state-of-the-art facility.

 As we settle into our new home, we would be remiss not to take a moment and say thanks.
 Thank… more »